• Skip to primary navigation

 Dramatic changes took place in the city centre.

-To the south of the town, there is a golf course surrounded by trees.
+To the town’s south is a golf course surrounded by trees.

 A new school was built next to the swimming pool.